 For a quarter of a century, attractions professionals have gathered in California to celebrate excellence at the Themed Entertainment Association’s (TEA) annual flagship event.
-Clara Rice reports from the TEA Summit and Thea Awards Gala 2019 at Disneyland Resort.

 The TEA Thea Awards recognise projects in a multitude of categories.
 From museums to zoos, theme parks to live shows, as well as oustanding technologies and lifetime achievement.
 See the 2019 winners here.

 The awards celebrate not only outstanding achievements, but also collaborations.
 Project owners are required to furnish a comprehensive credits list.
 Representing the collegial atmosphere of the association and the industry it represents, all team members are entitled to receive a trophy from the TEA.